-Similarly, the signs of a concussion can take up to two to three days to surface.
+Similarly, the signs of a concussion can take several days to fully develop for the same reasons.

-The most common symptoms of a concussion include confusion, lack of coordination, nausea, memory loss, ringing in the ears, fatigue, clumsiness, and mood swings.
+The most common symptoms of a concussion include brain fog, confusion, lack of coordination, nausea, memory loss, ringing in the ears, fatigue, clumsiness, and mood swings.

 Again, it can be challenging to tell the difference between a concussion and whiplash.
 Both injuries can lead to dizziness, nausea, headaches, and fatigue.
 Additionally, with both injuries, it’s common for the onset of the symptoms to be delayed by multiple days after the time of the injury.
 One overarching difference is that the symptoms of a concussion can be characterized more as a loss of cognitive ability, than as pain.
 Nonetheless, to determine whether you have a concussion or whiplash, you should always seek out the care of a medical professional.

 If you suspect you have whiplash, avoid buying into any of the following myths.